 Grayson: I have had a few comments about the language I use and how graphic some of the details are around drug use.
 I take that feedback as a compliment.
 Most of the feedback I have received is that the book offers hope.
 A lot of people have reached out to me saying that they can relate, either through themselves or a family member.

 Patty: We have done a few book signings and speaking engagements.
 We really want to spread the word of hope to those who still suffer.
 We did a podcast about family recovery with Bryce Bauer: Raising the Bottom.
-One treatment center promotes our book, Beyond Rock Bottom, and we8217;d really like to see make more centers aware of our book.
+One treatment center promotes our book, Beyond Rock Bottom, and we’d really like to see make more centers aware of our book.

 Patty: I have learned how to take care of myself and respect the struggle of others.
 The overwhelming response of others who are struggling with addiction has had the most impact on me.
 It is an epidemic.

 Patty: My son and I are closer after writing this book together.
 Through our vulnerability we experience greater connection.
-Little did we know of the other8217;s pain.
+Little did we know of the other’s pain.
 We hang out together and have fun together.

 Grayson: That is hard a question for me to answer.
-There certainly aren8217;t any more secrets.
+There certainly aren’t any more secrets.
 I think it has brought us closer together, to share in such an accomplishment.
 It also reaffirms what we each have been through and found a way out.
 It is very exciting.